security-force-monitor/research-handbook/source/units_positionings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute is used to store a reference to a location at which the unit has infrastructure, or has operated.
-The value included in this attribute must be selected from ``::location:id``.
+This attribute is used to store a reference to a location at which the unit is based, or has operated.
+The value included in this attribute must be selected from ``id:entity`` in the Locations sheet.
 For further guidance on the creation, management and use of Locations visit the :ref:`Locations` documentation.

+The ``:assertion/positioning:location:refs`` should always be the location covering the largest possible area.

+.. admonition:: Example

+    In Myanmar there is a region of Magway, which contains Magway District.
+The district contains Magway Township, and the township contains the city of Magway.
+If a unit is described as being based in "Magway" the ``site`` used in data entry should be Magway Region.

+The parent unit should always cinlude the

 positioning:location:names:qa